-Purpose designed Anchor points come in a wide variety of styles and price, but in simple terms, we can identify three main types;
+Purpose designed Anchor points come in a wide variety of styles and price, but in simple terms there are basicall three main types:

-As the name suggests, these units which also include our special Shed Shackle, are designed to be fixed to a wall.
+As the name suggests, these wall anchor points, which also include our special Shed Shackle, are designed to be fixed to a wall.

 Units which are designed to fix to concrete, brick or masonry walls are normally supplied with some form of anchor bolt to provide a robust fixing.

 Where the anchor unit is to be attached to some form of wooden structure such as a shed wall, you will need a unit which is specially designed (such as the Shed Shackle) for use with that type of surface, which is obviously less robust than a masonry one.

 Surface mount ground anchors, also called bolt down ground anchors, are designed to be securely bolted to a good quality, solid concrete base or similar structure.
 There are various forms available from bolt down steel box sections to flip up loop types.
 But as all bolt down ground anchors stand proud of the surface to which they are bolted, they can present a trip hazard so careful consideration when positioning is vital.

 As the name implies, an embedded or concrete-in ground anchor is designed to be sunk into the ground, and will typically be embedded in a block of concrete or a concrete floor.

 When properly installed, this type of anchor will provide an even more secure fixing point than a surface mount unit and some types are designed to fit flush to the surface of the ground, avoiding the trip hazard issue.
 Installation however is likely to be more time consuming than installing a bolt down ground anchor

 Need help choose the right type of ground anchor for your needs? - call us on 01273 475500

 Or take a look at one of our useful advice articles.